f5devcentral/f5-velos-training/docs/velos_security.rst

     syscon-1-active#

 To view the contents of the **audit.log** file, use the command **file show path /log/controller/audit.log**.
-This will show the entire log file from the beginning, but may not be the best way to troubleshoot a recent event.
+This will show the entire log file from the beginning but may not be the best way to troubleshoot a recent event.
 You can append **| more** to the command to go through the file in pages.

 .. code-block:: bash